-Note: Leveling the trailer end to end, then measuring from the ground to the inside top of the ball socket determines hitch ball height for the tow vehicle and stow in the tow vehicle's trunk along with the leveling jack and other gear used when stopped.
+CAUTION: Retract the hitch jack completely for maximum ground clearance.
+Remove and stow the jack pad it in the tow vehicle ®s trunk along with the leveling jack and other gear used when stopped.
 NEVER TOW YOUR TRAILER WITH THE JACK DOWN.
 Check that the foldaway step is up and that the main door is completely closed and LOCKED for towing.
 If it is not locked the constant vibration of travel may cause it to open with possible damage.